-Once exams was over, it was strange but my anxiety never left.
+Once exams were over, it was strange but my anxiety never left.
 For the past month, I’ve been battling it by opening up about it to the lovely people around me like before.

-One conscious breathe in and out is a meditation
+One conscious breath in and out is a meditation

 – Eckhart Tolle